winitzki/scall/tutorial/programming_dhall.md

 Dhall's documentation contains a [beginner's tutorial on Church encoding](https://docs.dhall-lang.org/howtos/How-to-translate-recursive-code-to-Dhall.html).
 Here, we summarize that technique more briefly.
+(What the Dhall documentation calls a "recursion scheme" is more appropriately called a "pattern functor" in this book.)

 In languages that directly support recursive types, one defines types such as lists or trees via "type equations".
 That is, one writes definitions of the form `T = F T` where `F` is some type constructor and `T` is the type being defined.